 Read the book, be the book

 A joint program between the Brillion Public Library and the Brillion Nature Center.
 The Library provides the "Read the book" part, while the Nature Center brings the book to life with an activity program.
 This year your opportunity to be the book will take place at the library once a month.
 Come to Storytime on the designated Tuesday and experience the book.
 Then take a trip out to the Brillion Nature Center and experience further.
+October program is on Tuesday, October 24th at 9:30 am.
+Theme will be "Bats in the Library."

 Battle of the Books